web3privacy/web3privacy/README.md

 ![alt text](https://github.com/Msiusko/web3privacy/blob/main/logo2.png?raw=true)

-**Note!** ⚠️ It's important to highlight projects at the different stages of development (from ideation to ecosystem scaling).
-This means some privacy-centric solutions could go via fundraising points within their roadmap.
-This creates gaps between mature & forthcoming privacy solutions (especially when 9 out of 10 startups fail).
-That's why it's essential to let all privacy-preserved ideas be heard within the Web3 space.
-And give them an equal opportunity to succeed.
+⚠️ **Note!** Highlighted projects facilitate a different approach to privacy.
+Their solutions are at various stages of development from conceptualisation to mainnet.
+So use them cautiously, especially when projects don't have a third-party security audit.
+That's why Web3Privacy Now is ongoing research: aggregation (we are here now) - audit - scoring.

 ## Contents
 - [DeFi](#DeFi)